ElektraInitiative/libelektra/doc/tutorials/python-kdb.md

     print("{}: {}".format(new_key, new_key.value))
 ```

 Keys can be added to a keyset using `append`.
 If the key already exists, the value will be updated.
 Calling `keyset_name['/path/to/key'] = 'new_value` does not work for updating keys already in a keyset.
+Keys can be removed with `pop`, `remove` or `cut`

 ```py
 from kdb import KDB, KEY_VALUE, Key, KeySet